Cyber-Trinity/Internet-of-Things/SWMT/readme.md

 <br>
 ├── requirements.txt # Libraries and Dependencies
 <br>
-├── SWMT_Presentation.pptx # PowerPoint presentation of the project
+├── Presentation_SWMT.pptx # PowerPoint presentation of the project
 <br>
 ├── Report_SWMT.pdf # Summary of the project methodology and results
 <br>